|Question||Department / Office||Phone|

 Education and Support Services for Pregnant and Parenting Students

-Pregnant and parenting students shall retain the right to participate in any comprehensive school or educational alternative program.
-The classroom setting shall be the preferred instructional strategy unless an alternative is necessary to meet the needs of the student and/or his/her child.
+Pregnant and parenting pupils shall not be excluded from participation in the regular education programs and shall not be required to participate in pregnant-pupil programs or alternative educational programs.
+The classroom setting shall be the preferred instructional strategy unless an alternative is necessary to meet the needs of the student and/or the pupil’s child.
+(Education Code 222.51(d); 5 CCR Section 4950(c); 34 CFR Section 106.40(b)(1)).)

 As appropriate, teachers, administrators, and/or other personnel who work with pregnant and parenting students shall receive related professional development.